agisga/agisga.github.io/_posts/2015-4-19-Advection-Equation.md

 We can get the equation solved by `numsol` in form of a character string using the method `#equation`.

 There are four different numerical schemes available to solve the advection equation.
 Those are the Upwind, Leapfrog, Lax-Wendroff and Lax-Friedrichs methods.
 We can get which scheme was used by `numsol` with the attribute reader `#method`.
-Similarly we can access the number of *x*-steps `#mx` and *t*-steps `#mt`, as well as various other attributes.
+Similarly we can access the number of $x$-steps `#mx` and $t$-steps `#mt`, as well as various other attributes.

-Using Fourier methods we compute the exact solution of the PDE to be `cos(2*PI*(x-t)) + 0.2*cos(10*PI*(x-t))`.
+Using Fourier methods we compute the exact solution of the PDE to be $\cos(2\pi (x-t)) + 0.2\cos(10\pi (x-t))$.
 We can use it to check the accuracy of the numerical solution.

 Combined, the Ruby code produces the following output (the entire code is given at the end of this post).